JGR-Dev-Scholar/Mini-Library-Management/README.md

 - The `lib/` folder is excluded from the repository via `.gitignore`.
 Each developer must download and add the JDBC JAR manually.
 - The database password in `DBConnection.java` is **not committed** to the repository.
 Each developer sets their own locally.

----

-## 📄 License

-This project was created for educational purposes as part of a school programming exercise.